Victorblade38/single-page-cv/README.md

 ```
 ### 3. Open the Web Page
 Open the HTML file: Open index.html in any web browser.
 You can do this by right-clicking on the file and selecting Open with... or by dragging the file into the browser.

 ### 4. Modify and Customize
-Update Content: Edit the index.html file to customize the CV details such as your name, skills, experience, etc.
+- **Update Content**: Edit the `index.html` file to customize the CV details such as your name, skills, experience, etc.

-Change Styles: Modify the styles.css file to change the layout, fonts, or colors to your preferences.
+- **Change Styles**: Modify the `styles.css` file to change the layout, fonts, or colors to your preferences.

-Update Favicon: Replace favicon.ico with your own favicon file if you want a custom icon for your page.
-Ensure the filename remains favicon.ico for it to be recognized.
+- **Update Favicon**: Replace `favicon.ico` with your own favicon file if you want a custom icon for your page.
+Ensure the filename remains `favicon.ico` for it to be recognized.

 ### 5. Deploy (Optional)
 To make your CV page live on the web, you can deploy it on platforms like: